- Provides a firm foundation in biochemistry, physiology and psychology that you will need to work as a nutrition

 - Accredited by the Association for Nutrition, so once graduate you can become a Registered Associate Nutritionist.

 - Taught by leading experts in their field, in excellent facilities, including a food lab with sensory analysis tasting booths and biomedical and microbiology labs.

-Improve human health and their well-being by studying the BSc Nutrition and Health extended degree at Roehampton, where you will gain insight into the science behind what we eat.
+Improve human health and wellbeing by studying the BSc Nutrition and Health extended degree at Roehampton, where you will gain insight into the science behind what we eat.

 This course is accredited by the Association for Nutrition